josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/🛰️_OSINT_Field_Operations/🕊️_War_Or_Peace/🕯️_dignity_of_the_dead_and_duty_of_truth.md

 >Don't you think it's time to change that?
 >Don't you think it is we who may need to change?
 >
 >“I like your Christ, I do not like your Christians.
 Your Christians are so unlike your Christ.”
+>
+>If we wish to change,
+>Perhaps the first place?
+>Would be to honour,
+>In real terms,
+>The grief and mourning of people we live alongside
+>And the respectful burial of their, our, dead.
+>
+>Community starts with life and with death,
+>In syncrony,
+>And if you want to bond?
+>Being present when someone is faced with the loss of a universe,
+>The loss of a Divine Spark?
+>
+>That is a pretty good start.

 ---